 The decrease in rates on average interest bearing liabilities was primarily due to decreases in rates on interest bearing deposits, the largest component of our interest bearing liabilities.
 Rates on interest bearing deposits decreased 15 bps for 2013 compared to 2012.
-This decrease in the rate on interest bearing liabilities was principally due to (i) effectively managing the repricing of both time deposits and savings and interest bearing transaction deposits which resulted in lower rates paid on deposits as they were renewed or otherwise repriced and (ii) a change in the mix of our interest bearing deposits due to growth in the volume of savings and interest bearing transaction accounts resulting in an increase in the average balance of these deposits to 68.3% of total average interest bearing deposits for 2013 compared to 66.5% for 2012.
+This decrease in the rate on interest bearing liabilities was principally due to (i) effectively ins line represents linar tilli and will not print managing the repricing of both time deposits and savings and interest bearing transaction deposits which resulted in lower rates paid on deposits as they were renewed or otherwise repriced and (ii) a change in the mix of our interest bearing deposits due to growth in the volume of savings and interest bearing transaction accounts resulting in an increase in the average balance of these deposits to 68.3% of total average interest bearing deposits for 2013 compared to 66.5% for 2012.